DoodleMesh/.github/profile/README.md

 ![DoodleMesh Architecture](DoodleMesh.jpg)

-> 🔍 This diagram explains the interaction between components, services, and the infrastructure layer including Istio Gateway, ArgoCD, and cert-manager.
+> 🔍 This diagram explains the interaction between components, services, and the infrastructure layer including Istio Gateway, ArgoCD.

 ---